Matt-Maree/Melting-point-prediction/README.md

 # Melting Point Prediction with Machine Learning

-This repository contains a machine-learning pipeline for predicting the melting points of organic molecules from molecular structure.
+This repository contains a reproducible **cheminformatics and machine-learning pipeline** for predicting the melting points of organic molecules from molecular structure.
-The project combines **RDKit-based molecular featurization** with multiple regression models and an ensemble stacking approach.
+The project combines **RDKit-based molecular featurisation** with multiple regression models and a stacked ensemble.

+It is designed to demonstrate **best practices for chemical data modelling**, with direct relevance to **computer-aided drug discovery (CADD)** and molecular property prediction workflows.

+---

+## Project focus

-The focus is on:
+The emphasis of this project is on:

-- chemically motivated data cleaning and feature engineering
+- chemically motivated data cleaning and molecule filtering
+- robust feature engineering using RDKit descriptors and fingerprints
-- robust model selection using cross-validation
+- careful model selection using cross-validation
+- strict avoidance of data leakage
-- evaluation on a strictly held-out test set
+- evaluation on a **single, held-out final test set**

 ---